peter-seweiha/peter-seweiha.github.io/README.md

 ### My Projects
 1. **Forcast the no of daily customers for a restaurant chain (Time Series Analysis)** [NoteBook](https://github.com/peter-seweiha/peter-seweiha.github.io/blob/master/projects/8_TimeSeries/TimeSeries%20Project.ipynb)
 *Here I compared the performance of an ARIMA based model, FaceBook prophet, and a traditional XGB regression.
-Imagine who won!*
+Imagine which performed the best!*

 2. **Statistical Process Control (SPC) tools**
 *Here I'm writing some of the most useful statistical Six Sigma tools in python*